paozhuanyinyu/flutter_kv/README.md

-# flutter_mmkv
+# flutter_kv

-A new flutter plugin project.
+A Flutter plugin to use MMKV which is an efficient, small mobile key-value storage framework developed by WeChat.

 ## Getting Started